ytatus94/Online_courses_Codecademy/README.md

   * Unit 5: Data Retrival with SQL
   * Unit 6: Capstone Project

-* Introduction to Data Analysis.md:
+* Introduction to Data Analysis.md
+  * This is the note

 * SQL
   * Learn SQL